MalteMatthey/Learn-Environment-Franka-Emika-Panda/tasks/GETTING_STARTED.md

 1. **Open a Terminal in VS Code**
     Go to `Terminal` > `New Terminal` in the VS Code menu.
 The shortcut is ``Ctrl + ` ``
+    - If you don't use VS Code, open any terminal.
+If you installed this with a docker setup as recommended , make sure to open the terminal in the container.

 2. **Execute the Launch Command**